mikynhoj/Capstone-2-Project/README.md

 Budget Builder is for learning about your spending habits.

-You will use a dummy bank account to try out the app, not your real one.
+You will use a dummy bank account to try out the app.

 Tech Stack